Sparse Probit Linear Mixed Model: Empirical Analysis and Applications

 \subsection{Flowering Time Prediction From Single Nucleotide Polymorphisms}

-We experiment on genotype and phenotype data consisting of 199 genetically different accessions (instances) from the model plant \emph{Arabidopsis thaliana} \cite{atwell2010genome}.
+We experiment on genotype and phenotype data consisting of 199 genetically different accessions (instances) from the model plant \emph{Arabidopsis thaliana} \citep{atwell2010genome}.
 The genotype of each accession comprises 216,130 single nucleotide polymorphism (SNP) features.
 The phenotype that we aim to predict is early or late flowering of a plant when grown at ten degrees centigrade.
 The original dataset contains the flowering time for each of the 199 genotypes.
 We split the dataset into the lower and upper $45\%$-quantiles of the flowering time and binarized the labels, resulting in a set of 180 accession from which we use $n=150$ accessions for training.
-The results are reported in Table~\ref{tab:flowering} and show that CPR has a slight advantage of at least $0.5$ percentage points in AUC over the competitors.

-CPR-MAP can be considered as cheap alternative to CPR since its prediction performance is only slightly worse than CPR but it is substantially faster (see Table~\ref{tab:flower_runtime}).
+The results are reported in Table~\ref{tab:flowering} and show that the Probit-LMM has a slight advantage of at least $0.5$ percentage points in AUC over the competitors.
+The MAP approximation can be considered as cheap alternative to the Probit-LMM since its prediction performance is only slightly worse than the Probit-LMM but it is substantially faster (see Table~\ref{tab:flower_runtime}).

 An analysis restricted to the ten SNPs with largest absolute regression weights in our model showed that they lie within four well-annotated genes that all convincingly can be related to flowering, structure and growth: the gene AT2G21930 is a growth protein that is expressed during flowering, AT4G27360 is involved in microtubule motor activity, AT3G48320 is a membrane protein, involved in plant structure, and AT5G28040 is a DNA binding protein that is expressed during flowering.